-A new long-term share-related incentive plan in the form of a share option plan for members of Group management and other employees of the Company was approved by the 2022 EGM ("Employee LTIP 2022").
-The reason for establishing a new long-term share related incentive plan was to align the interests of the members of Group management and other employees with the interests of the shareholders as well as to provide market appropriate reward for a new business focused on growth, reflecting continuity, commitment and share price appreciation.
-The Board believes that the Employee LTIP 2022 will provide the Company with a crucial component to a competitive total compensation package to attract and retain employees who are critical to the Company's future success after the completion of the combination of the Company's exploration and production business with Aker BP.
+A long-term share-related incentive plan in the form of a share option plan for members of Group management and other employees of the Company was approved by the 2022 EGM ("Employee LTIP 2022"), with the aim of aligning the interests of the members of Group management and other employees with the interests of the shareholders, as well as to provide market appropriate reward for a new business focused on growth, reflecting continuity, commitment and share price appreciation.
+The Board believes that the Employee LTIP 2022 provides the Company with a crucial component to a competitive total compensation package to attract and retain employees who are critical to the Company's future.
+In order to secure the Company's obligations under the Employee LTIP 2022, the Company has issued 8,560,000 warrants.